FRIDAY, July 9, 2021

 If you are planning pre-ride/run the course, it is highly recommend you print out the map, course description listed above and also this map of all of the trails on the Frisco Peninsula.
 The course can be tricky to find on your own as some of the trails are unmarked or have confusing intersections.
 Please know that the course will be marked extremely well for the race!

 Also, if you do pre-ride/run the course, we recommend you either park at the Frisco Adventure Park or in the Two Below Zero parking lot that is located just after you turn from Recreation Way onto the Campground Road.
 This is a mulch lot and is labeled ‘Two Below Zero Parking’.
 If you choose to park at the actual transition area, you will have to pay a $7 USFS fee per vehicle.

 First things first, all racers must provide their own equipment for each leg of the event; stand-up-paddle board (SUP,) personal flotation device (PFD,) mountain bike, helmet and running shoes.
 If you don’t own a SUP you can rent one locally from the Frisco Bay Marina, Kodi Rafting, Podium Sports or Shaboomee.
 Please plan ahead and come prepared with your SUP rental lined up before July 10, 2021!

-Racers can pick up their bibs at Epic Mountain Gear, located at 223 Lusher Court in Frisco on Friday, July 12, 2019 from 5:00pm-7:00pm or on Saturday, July 13, 2019 from 7:00am – 8:30am at the Frisco Bay Marina, located at 267 Marina Road, also in Frisco.
+Racers can pick up their bibs on Thursday, July 8, 2021 from 5:00pm-7:00pm or on Friday, July 9, 2021 from 7:00am – 8:30am at the Frisco Bay Marina, located at 267 Marina Road, also in Frisco.
 If you are having a friend pick up your bib for you, please print out the event waiver, sign it and have your friend turn it in.
 No signed waiver = no bib.

-All racers will a commemorative Frisco Triathlon Craft brand tech tee with their race registration.
+All racers will a commemorative Frisco Triathlon item with their race registration.